3-D in eight parts (do re mi fa sol la ti do)

 Down in the easy chair!

-be good instead of trouble.
-For as it was in the past, Merlin warned King Arthur, "men forget where the way leads ... and what they meet with every day seems strange to them,"(24) for "it is the doom of man that he forgets."
+perhaps instead of trouble.
+For as it was in the past, Merlin warned King Arthur, "men forget where the way leads ... and what they meet with every day seems strange to them,"-25 for "it is the doom of man that he forgets."

-years, like nine out of ten tech start-ups, for example -- but if there was another actor in Hollywood, a double close enough for Charlie Sheen, a knock-off perfect for cigars, who never smoked crystal meth or crack, with a premier TV show and millions in the bank to laugh about in California, what would that be like, for human interest and
+years, like nine out of ten tech start-ups, for example -- but if there was another actor in Hollywood, a double with a nose close enough for Buster Keaton III, who never smoked crystal meth or crack, with a premier TV show and millions in the bank, who knew

-People and friends like to breathe good air, of course, and go everywhere with a good feeling, if they can, but "humility is the solid foundation of all virtues"-26 and also the truth.
+People and friends still like to breathe good air, of course, and go everywhere with good feelings, if they can, but "humility is the solid foundation of all virtues"-26 and also the truth.

-A reporter at the airport in London once asked Dr. Albert Schweitzer, "what's wrong with men today ?"
+at the airport in London once asked Dr. Albert Schweitzer, "what's wrong with men today ?"

 Dr. Schweitzer answered, "men simply don't think."

-And who would know "if the moon's not a balloon, coming out of a keen city in the sky --- filled with gracious people?"(26) he might have said.
+And who would know "if the moon's not a balloon, coming out of a keen city in the sky -- filled with gracious people?"-27 he might have said.
 One day flowers

 and ascension to describe the coordinates of any planet or star in its course around the earth.
-No one has seen any

 3-D. There is no pattern in logic or the stars that shows any trace of a 4th dimension, or that 1, 2 and 3 of anything equal something other than 6.
-Existence itself, ens inquantum ens, as much as sunlight through stained glass, or the ox by the horns,
+Existence itself, ens inquantum ens, as much as sunlight through stained glass, or the golden ox by the horns,

 is in the nature of a plenum.
-And the plenum, in as much as simple being is to all becoming, even as much as people can stand it, is always everywhere in the properties of three dimensions only, even if it were for
+And the plenum is always everywhere in the properties of three dimensions only, in as much as simple being is first and last to all becoming, even as much as people can stand it, even if there would be an intrusion of all

-"To be or not to be", was the famous question of crisis that echoed from Elsinore in Denmark; and the 4th dimension was no more sensible of existence there, between the extremities of tragic drama in a castle, than anywhere else that blindness can see itself.
-Rem insania scire non potest, non magis quam caecitas se videre.(27) The insanity and corruption cannot be known, any more than blindness can see itself.
+"To be or not to be" echoed the famous question, the crisis of calculation from Elsinore; and the 4th dimension was no more sensible of it and the existence there, between

+extremities of tragic drama in a castle, than anywhere else that blindness can see itself.
+Rem insania scire non potest, non magis quam caecitas se videre.-28 The insanity and corruption cannot be known, any more than blindness can see itself.

 get away with it!
-Bellarmine and blind Homer were right about "rosy-fingered dawn" in the first place, and whenever people talk about the 4th dimension, it is an intellectual fantasy always expressed in words, terms, and numbers that are only three
+Bellarmine and blind Homer were right and without difficulty about rosy-fingered dawn in the first place; and whenever people talk about the 4th dimension, it is an intellectual fantasy always expressed in words, terms, and numbers that

 Even the three stooges